Wednesday, December 31, 2014

 In what circle should we classify Rabbi Kamenetsky?
 Let me admit that I take his comments personally on two accounts.
 As an Asperger, I have no wish for autism to be used in any campaign against the medical establishment.
 Why did Rav Shmuel have to walk shomer negiah arm in arm with Jenny McCarthy?
 Also, a number of years ago, I challenged Rabbi Kamenetsky on his willingness to offer approbations for works on Jewish history considering that he has no professional training in the field.
 I asked him if he would be willing to write an approbation to a medical book.
 He responded that he would not as he had no expertise in medicine.
 I tried to press him on why he did not hold himself to a similar standard regarding history.
 He did not give me a clear answer; I assume that, unlike medicine, he did not see history as a field operating based on clear rules to be mastered before wading into any discussions on the topic.
 The fact that Rabbi Kamenetsky has now placed himself in middle of a medical debate means that he lied to me regarding his belief as to his lack of qualification.

 All that aside, there are good reasons to reject Rabbi Kamenetsky across the board simply for his comments as they directly relate to larger issues of scientific methodology and ultimately raise questions regarding his commitment to a halachic process.
 If you read Rabbi Kamenetsky carefully, you will see that he does not merely reject vaccinations, but the scientific method as well.
 I recognize that more knowledgeable people than me worry about the health risks of vaccines and that, in theory at least, one might be able to make a scientifically rigorous case against them.
 Like most people in the anti-vaccination movement, though, Rabbi Kamenetsky foregoes this debate in favor of claiming that the scientific establishment is not only wrong but that they are engaged in a hoax; in essence that they are conspiring against the public.
-To claim a conspiracy implies a rejection of the scientific method as anyone who accepts this method most also accept that it borders on the impossible for there ever to be a sustained conspiracy in science.
+To claim a conspiracy implies a rejection of the scientific method as anyone who accepts this method must also accept that it borders on the impossible for there ever to be a sustained conspiracy in science.
 Instead of science, Rabbi Kamenetsky, turns to the anecdotal evidence of an unnamed doctor in Chicago.
 Anecdotal evidence is among the most worthless kinds of evidence in existence.
-Scientific medicine requires double blind trials.
+Scientific medicine requires double-blind trials.
 Rabbi Kamenetsky clearly does not believe this and, if placed in charge of a scientific establishment, would operate it in a very different fashion.

 For the sake of clarity, let me say that I take no scientific position regarding vaccines.
 I am not a scientist and, therefore, am not qualified to have an opinion.
 As a non-scientist, who accepts the scientific method, though, I am forced to operate with the current scientific consensus on the assumption that it is the product of the scientific method.
 This is the case even though, as a historian, I am aware that any scientific consensus is subject to change.
 Even if I thought that vaccines were a bad idea, I would still be willing to sacrifice the lives of thousands of children for the sake of defending the scientific method by upholding scientific consensus even when it is wrong.